 Quiet operation is as well a significant benefit of this device.
-Also, while some may not like the fact that it is non-electric, this is the perfect tool to use if there is a blackout.
+Also, while some may not like the fact that it is non-electric, this stove can burn even if there is a blackout.

 Extra features: made in Canada; wall thermostat; hopper extension

 Another automatic fixture you can add to your home is the Drolet Eco-55 Pellet Stove.
 It comes with EPA certification, which guarantees more quality than some of the competition.